The Snowbird

-The Snowbird is an existing 1916 silent film drama directed by Edwin Carewe and starring Mabel Taliaferro.
+The Snowbird is a 1916 silent film drama directed by Edwin Carewe and starring Mabel Taliaferro.
 B. A. Rolfe produced while Metro Pictures distributed.

 Plot

 The length of the movie is 82 minutes.
 Its plot, credited to Mary Ryder and June Mathis, concerns a tough society girl’s trip to rural Quebec, where she tangles with the ornery cuss defrauding her father.